madhuripawle18/KBS-Project/README.md

 ## Team Member Duties

-* Madhuri Pawle: Worked on Data Pre-processing after dealing with issues noticed in former processed data,Applied Machine learning models and Loaded the data into BigQuery and created the model.
-Also created Final dashboard and Visualizations, updated changes to git repository and presentation.
+* Madhuri Pawle:
+- Loaded the data into BigQuery
+- Worked on Data Pre-processing
+- Trained Logistic Regression model
+- Evaluated the model.

+* Hanumasri Bollepalli :
+- Worked on Data Pre-processing
+- Researched all the qwicklabs and reference papers to get an overview of working with BigQuery.
+- Worked on the documentation.
+- Worked on the presentation.

+* Pavanitha Jampala :
-* Hanumasri Bollepalli : Worked on Data Pre-processing, researched all the qwicklabs and reference papers to get an overview of working with BigQuery using Machine Learning models and evaluated the Machine Learning model and Predicting the model.Updated git repository, read.me file and presentation.
+- Researched all the qwicklabs and reference papers to get an overview of working with BigQuery.
+- Worked on the documentation.
+- Worked on the presentation.